horsemanjackyliu/freightorder/Segtion 11 Integrate List Report into ABAP Fiori Launchpad/README.md

 ![alt text](image-25.png)

-## Step 4: Create transport request or use default transport request
+## 4: Create transport request or use default transport request

 Log in to your system and select the Export Customizing Transports tile.
 ![alt text](image-26.png)